The California Qualified Small Business Stock (QSBS) Tax Exclusion: A Hidden Tax Break for Startup Owners

 What Is the QSBS Exclusion and How Does It Work?

 The QSBS exclusion comes from Section 1202 of the Internal Revenue Code.
-If you meet the criteria, you can sell shares in your company and exclude up to $10 million (or 10 times your basis) in capital gains from federal taxes.
-To qualify, the company must be a domestic C-Corporation, the stock must be held for at least five years, and the company must meet certain active business and size requirements.
-The rules are technical, but the outcome is clear: if structured properly, your sale could be nearly tax free at the federal level.
+If you meet the criteria, you can now sell shares in your company and exclude up to $15 million (or 10 times your basis) in capital gains from federal taxes.
+That’s a $5 million increase from the previous cap.

 Does California Still Offer This Exclusion?
 Not Exactly, but It’s Still Worth Pursuing